 It is recommended to reference the Government Guidance alert levels when carrying out the event risk assessment.
 Planning should be based on the COVID-19 prevalence at that time and continually monitored but with the consideration that it may change by the time of the event.
+You can find the current alert level in the UK on the government website here: Current Alert Level

 The below table is a summary of suggested options which should be considered to form part of an event specific risk assessment.

-The alert levels are -

-Level 1: COVID-19 is not known to be present in the UK

-Level 2: COVID-19 is present in UK, but the number of cases and transmission is low

-Level 3: a COVID-19 epidemic is in general circulation

-Level 4: a COVID-19 epidemic is in general circulation; transmission is high or rising exponentially

-Level 5: as level 4 and there is a material risk of healthcare services being overwhelmed
+The alert levels are -Level 1: COVID-19 is not known to be present in the UK Level 2: COVID-19 is present in UK, but the number of cases and transmission is low Level 3: a COVID-19 epidemic is in general circulation Level 4: a COVID-19 epidemic is in general circulation; transmission is high or rising exponentially Level 5: as level 4 and there is a material risk of healthcare services being overwhelmed

-1.Risk Assessment

 - 2.Entry Control

 - 3. Cleaning, Hygiene and Ventilation

-- 4. Communication and Training
+- 4.Communication and Training